OCHA-DAP/hdx-python-scraper/doc/main.md

 The aggregator scraper is used for aggregating data from other scrapers.
 One or more are set up as shown below:

-    regional_scrapers_gho = Aggregator.get_scrapers(
+    regional_scrapers_gho = runner.add_aggregators(
+        True,
         regional_configuration["aggregate_gho"],
         "national",
         "regional",
         RegionLookup.iso3_to_regions["GHO"],
-        runner,
     )
     regional_names_gho = runner.add_customs(regional_scrapers_gho, add_to_run=True)

+The first parameter is whether to use columns headers (False) or HXL hash tags (True).
-The first parameter points to a YAML configuration which is outlined below.
-The second is the level of the input scraper data to be aggregated.
-The third is the level of the aggregated output data.
-The fourth is a mapping from admin units of the input level to admin units of the output level and the last is the Runner object that was set up with the input scrapers.
+The second points to a YAML configuration which is outlined below.
+The third is the level of the input scraper data to be aggregated (like national).
+The fourth is the level of the aggregated output data (like regional).
+The fifth is a mapping from admin units of the input level to admin units of the output level of form:
+`{"AFG": ("ROAP",), "MMR": ("ROAP",)}`.
+If the mapping is to the top level, then it is a list of input admins like: `("AFG", "MMR")`.

       aggregate_gho:
         "#population":